-What makes a family trip to Italy memorable?
+What makes a Family Trip to Tuscany memorable?

 Well… many things, but in our opinion, take your time is surely very important.

 A large number of those travelers we meet during our sessions have already come to Europe before.
 And of course, a lot of them have already come to Tuscany, too.
 As a consequence, they take the chance to stop for a few days and just explore a city or a village.
 Thus, they escape the hoards of tourists that visit this region almost any season.

 This year especially, we met many of these families just at their venue.
 As can be seen, that’s often a wonderful villa with a large garden, tucked away in the most typical Tuscan countryside.
 From there, they could enjoy a slow drive through the soft rolling hills, discovering small towns and villages like Pienza and Volterra.
 This way it’s easy also organizing a photo session, skipping the crowds and the hustle of the big cities.

 That’s why when Melissa wrote to us that they were spending a week in Lucca, we immediately felt connected.

 If you’re not really familiar with Tuscany, you might have never heard this city before.
 In fact, everybody knows Florence, Pisa, or Siena, but not Lucca.
 In particular, the old town is surrounded by ancient walls.
 Also, the old streets are often free from cars, which makes it very easy traveling with kids.
 Furthermore, the variety of backdrops is so diverse.
 Eventually, the lighting is great, and it doesn’t require as much walking to get between locations.

 Melissa traveled with her husband and their daughter Olivia.
 In the beginning, her parents and grandmother joined us, and then we continued the session with just the three of them.
 Later we could comfortably stroll the city center, having a stop every time we needed.